The Content Marketing Institute defines content marketing as:

 4. Superior SEO Visibility in Google’s Search Engine

 The challenge is that you can’t just write content that you think readers are searching for, slap a few keywords on it, and expect results.
-Plus, creating more quantity of content is not going to drive search engine traffic like fewer, quality, strategically-keyword-researched content will.
+Plus, creating more quantity of content is not going to drive search engine traffic like fewer, quality, strategically-keyword-researched content supported by solid technical on-page SEO (quality external/internal links, meta data, SEO plugins, engaging videos/images, etc.) will.

 If you want to understand a tried-and-true strategy for gaining organic traffic on Google, reach out, and we would be happy to chat more about this complex formula for success.
 We even have client data and examples to prove our expertise.